DependableSystemsLab/LLFI/README.md

   3. Python 3 or above
   4. Java Development kit 1.7
   5. Apache Ant
+  6. tcsh
   6. Internet Connection

 Usage:
 run "python InstallLLFI.py -h" to see all running options/guidelines
   1. Copy the InstallLLFI.py script to where you want to build the LLFI
+  2. Make sure you are _not_ logged in as root
   2. Run "python InstallLLFI.py"
   3. Wait for compilation to finish

+About tcsh:

+The LLFI-GUI uses tcsh to read environment variables describing the location of the LLFI build.
+The installer will automatically add those environmnet variables to your ~/.tcshrc file.
+You do not need to actively use tcsh as your primary shell, simply having it installed is enough.

 Manual Install
 ---------------